 Summer school holidays start around July/August, so it’s a perfect time to embark on a trip to Namibia with the whole family.

 How To Get Around Namibia With Kids

-Namibia is one of the safest countries in Africa, but one of the biggest precautions you’ll need to take is traveling on the gravel roads.
-The good news is that many car rental companies will give you a heads up regarding road safety.
+Namibia is one of the safest countries in Africa, but one of the biggest precautions you’ll need to take is traveling on gravel roads.
+The good news is that many car rental companies will give you a heads-up regarding road safety.

 The most popular way to get around Namibia is by booking a rental car and it’s the perfect way to explore the vast desert landscape.
-Your best bet is to book a 4x4 for easy travels along some of the unpaved roads in the reserves.
+Your best bet is to book a 4×4 for easy travel along some of the unpaved roads in the reserves.